Your Shopping Bag

 The Genevan king of high-horology watchmaking is not as careful and conservative as you might think.

 Patek Philippe is one of the most revered and honored watchmakers in the world, and it would be ludicrous to say that it gets a “bad rap” from any quarter of the watch community, from collectors and enthusiasts to competitors.
 However, as with any heritage brand at the pinnacle of its powers, there are bound to be suppositions and stereotypes that cling to it, fairly or not.
 One such stereotype that seems to persist about Patek, at least in the dozen-plus years I have been closely chronicling the brand, is that it is relatively conservative and risk-averse, at least in comparison with many of its high-horology peers, in a watch climate that often — though certainly not always — tends to reward boldness.
-Looking back at Patek Philippe’s recent (and even not-so-recent) history, however, it’s worth making the counterpoint — that Patek has not only taken risks but has often done so in a way that took its most faithful and fervent supporters entirely by surprise.
+Looking back at Patek Philippe’s recent history, however — and yes, this would include the totally unexpected release of the Cubitus in Fall 2024— it’s worth making the counterpoint: that Patek has not only taken risks but has often done so in a way that took its most faithful and fervent supporters entirely by surprise.

 Consider, for example, the life cycle of the watch that many aficionados these days associate most closely with the brand, the iconic Nautilus.
 It was entirely out of left field when it debuted in 1976, sporting a design that was much more avant-garde than anything Patek had historically offered, as well as an in-your-face marketing campaign that actually touted as a selling point its status as the most expensive sports watch ever made in steel.
 It was a risky gamble that eventually paid off, as the Nautilus would become one of the undisputed stars of the luxury watch boom that began near the turn of the millennium and continues today.
 However, perhaps even more surprising than the Nautilus’s defiant debut during the early years of the Quartz Crisis was the abrupt exit from the market of its core reference, the steel, three-handed Ref.
 5711, in 2021.
 Patek Philippe president Thierry Stern has maintained that the model’s scorching-hot popularity was not only creating an unsustainable bubble (and agonizing multi-year wait lists) but also diverting too much attention from the rest of the brand’s overall collection and detracting from its traditional, luxurious identity.
 I’ll be exploring the Nautilus and its legacy in a future article, but for the here and now, let’s just agree that the retirement of the 5711 at the height of its popularity was far from a predictable move.
 Below, I highlight seven other instances, all since the Nautilus’s debut, in which Patek Philippe took the industry as a whole by surprise.